quyvu01/OfX/src/OfX.Nats/README.md

 ...

 var app = builder.Build();
-app.StartNatsServerAsync(); // When you want to create NatsHost app.Run();
+app.StartNatsListeningAsync(); // When you want to create Nats Listening app.Run();

 ```